Nutrient recommendations for vegans in the Philippines

 9) Vitamin A

 Eat plenty of dark green vegetables, orange coloured fruits and orange coloured vegetables [3,49,117].
-Great beta-carotene (provitamin A) sources are, for example: cooked carrots, carrot juice, pumpkin, orange coloured sweet potatoes, any dark green leafy vegetable – and orange coloured fruits like mangoes and papayas as well as red bell peppers.
+Great beta-carotene (provitamin A) sources are, for example: cooked carrots, carrot juice, pumpkin, orange-coloured sweet potatoes, dark green leafy vegetables (e.g., kangkong), and orange-coloured fruits like mangos and papayas as well as red bell peppers.

 Additional note: The Philippine Dietary Reference Intakes (PDRI) recommend an intake of 700 µgRE/day for men and 600 µgRE/day for women [122].
 The unit "µgRE" stands for micrograms of retinol equivalents.
 The upper limit for long-term intake is 3000 µgRE/day - this upper level is only relevant for supplements or certain animal-source foods.
 Provitamin A in plants is non-toxic.
 This technical information is not something that you need to pay attention to as long as you regularly eat good sources of provitamin A (see above).